Slow Pitch Jigging

 Back here in the South West of the UK, we only really fish in depths to around 75m so its a lot easier physically, although strong tides and wind can make things challenging at times so we certainly don’t get things all our own way!

 On my charters we fish with both with lures and SPJ and when the conditions are right, I will always encourage the use of SPJ.
-I’ve several good set ups available for clients to use.
-With a selection of dedicated SPJ rods from Temple Reef, Maxel, Palms and Major Craft, braid is usually between 20lb to 30lb and jigs range mostly from 100g to 200g.
+I’ve several good set ups available for clients to use and I’ve recently become a Pro Staffer at Palmarius.
+Palmarius are small but high quality fishing tackle company in the U.S.A and I’m delighted to have and use their jigging and lure rods onboard Silver Halo.
+Those rods are certainly my pic of the bunch but I also have a selection of dedicated SPJ rods from Temple Reef, Maxel, Palms and Major Craft, braid is usually between 20lb to 30lb and jigs range mostly from 100g to 200g.
 Everything you need is right here and I will do my best to get you fishing correctly.